cxbxmxcx/GPTAssistantsPlayground/README.md

 After the interface is launched, select or create a new agent and start chatting as shown in the image below:
 ![Playground](./images/gptplayground.png)
+The interface consists of the following components:
+* The Assistants panel where you can select, update and create assistants
+* The conversation panel which is multi-modal and supports uploading files and for the assistant to generate and show files.
+* The Assistant log panel shows how the assistant is working with and consuming tools behind the scenes.
+This includes showing the code it runs within its code interpreter.

 ## Learning Resources
 - [OpenAI Documentation](https://beta.openai.com/docs/)